Andriy-Yahello/Notes/README.md

-In this app, you can user nested class method add notes to private field 'scratch'.
+In this app, you can user nested class method add make notes to private field 'scratch'.
 Each addition to a note will be written on the new line.